nginxinc/nginx-gateway-fabric/docs/gateway-api-compatibility.md.md

 > Status: Not supported.

-Custom policies will be NGINX Kubernetes Gateway-specific CRDs that will allow supporting features like timeouts, load-balancing methods, authentication, etc - important data-plane features that are not part of the Gateway API spec.
+Custom policies will be NGINX Kubernetes Gateway-specific CRDs that will allow supporting features like timeouts, load-balancing methods, authentication, etc. - important data-plane features that are not part of the Gateway API spec.

 While those CRDs are not part of the Gateway API, the mechanism of attaching them to Gateway API resources resources is part of the Gateway API.
 See the [Policy Attachment doc](https://gateway-api.sigs.k8s.io/references/policy-attachment/).